Get a free application, infrastructure and malware scan report - Scan Your Website Now

 For those still evaluating Cloud vs. on-prem WAF, here’s a detailed article on why cloud WAFs are better than on-premise WAFs.

-Common pricing models for Cloud WAFs: Subscription-based vs. Pay-as-you-go
+Common Pricing Models for Cloud WAFs: Subscription-based vs. Pay-as-you-go

 WAFs provided by public clouds such as AWS and Azure typically price on a pay-as-you-go model.